What does Hub mean?

 Every node that follows Geeq’s Proof of Honesty is able to provide cryptographic proof it has done so and is called an honest node.
 A node that has not followed protocol will not be able to provide the correct proof and is assumed to be dishonest and unreliable.

 The hub is merely a regular node with some temporary extra work.
 Like any node, its honesty or dishonesty is provable.
-Every node receiving a signed Hub Transaction Bundle is able to check for proof of the hub’s honest work.
-Dishonest hubs are audited out of the Active Node List, lose their Good Behavior Bonds, and another node assumes the role of the hub.
+Every node receiving signed messages from the Hub and Relay is able to check for proof of the hub’s honest work.
+Dishonest hubs are audited out of the Active Network, lose their Good Behavior Bonds, and another node assumes the role of the hub.

 Used in a Sentence:

 The role of a neutral hub is a key innovation because its role is to ensure each node receives the same inputs before each node independently validates those transactions, writes its block, and updates its ledger.